 The primary purpose of the Anchorage and her sister ships was to carry landing craft to supplement those carried by the LPD class of vessels.
 The LPDs were able to carry more men but fewer landing craft.

 The Anchorage ships were larger than earlier ships but were similar in design.
 The Anchorage earned several awards for active service, including the Vietnam Service Medal, the Navy Unit Commendation, the Navy Expeditionary Medal, and the Kuwait Liberation Medal, among many others.

 Construction and Repairs

-For shakedown training the Anchorage was sent to her home port of San Diego and conducted training up and down the California coast.
-Over the years she underwent several periods of repairs and modernizing upgrades, including in 1972, 1976, 1982, and 1996.
-Repairs were conducted in various locations, with major upgrades occurring in San Diego.
+For shakedown training, the Anchorage was sent to her home port of San Diego and conducted training up and down the California coast.
+Over the years, she underwent several repairs and modernizing upgrades, including in 1972, 1976, 1982, and 1996.
+Repairs were conducted in various locations, with significant upgrades occurring in San Diego.

-Throughout the late 1970s and the 1980s the Anchorage served in various operations in the Pacific and Indian Oceans.
-She also participated in training exercises, Marine transport, and other events such as a visit to namesake city Anchorage, Alaska.
-It wasn’t until the early 1990s that the Anchorage would again be deployed for active service.
+Throughout the late 1970s and the 1980s, the Anchorage served in various Pacific and Indian Oceans operations.
+She also participated in training exercises, Marine transport, and other events such as visiting her namesake city Anchorage, Alaska.
+It wasn’t until the early 1990s that the Anchorage would again deploy for active service.

 Asbestos on the USS Anchorage

 Asbestos is a natural but harmful mineral long prized for its ability to insulate and fireproof materials and ships.
 It was also used because of its light weight, flexibility, and strength.

 It was an important component in vessels of all types for decades, including U.S. Navy ships like the USS Anchorage.
 On ships like the Anchorage, asbestos was used to insulate pipes, turbines, and boilers.